HungryHowies/Netbox-Upgrade/README.md

-# Netbox Upgrade
+# Netbox Upgrade Procedure

-These instruction will install Netbox-v3.7.3 from Netbox-v3.6.5 and explains how to download the new Netbox package and use the "Upgrade" script.
+These instructions will show how to upgrade from Netbox-v3.6.5 to Netbox-v3.7.3 using the download option (wget).

+Netbox has a upgrade script that can be used.
+Since this is a minor version there is no upgrade path needed.
+Ensure to make backups before starting.

+## Assumption

+The following are installed.

+* Ubuntu-22.0.4
+* Nginx
+* Netbox using HTTPS
+* SAML is enabled
+* Python 3.10.12
+* pip 24.0

-The Netbox upgrade script does the following action, ensure all files are copied in to a safe location.
+### The Netbox upgrade script does the following action,

 * Destroys and rebuilds the Python virtual environment
 * Installs all required Python packages (listed in requirements.txt)